europeana/assembla-to-jira/README.md

 ![](images/jira-issue-type-schemes.png)

+### Custom fields

-Create the following custom fields (text field read-only):
+After the project is created (see below), you will need to define manually the following custom fields (text field read-only):

 * Assembla-Id
 * Assembla-Theme